OwenFeik/architrice/README.md

 * Moxfield
 * Tapped Out

+Only your public decks can be seen and downloaded by Architrice.
-and the following MtG clients
+Architrice can output for the following MtG clients

 * Cockatrice (.cod)
 * Generic (.txt)